LAAC-LSCP/Zooniverse/create_subjects/README.md

 python pipeline.py
 ```

-The anonymized clips will be saved in the directory specified in the `outfolder`.
+The anonymized clips and a metadata file with clip name, child ID, age and the original recording name

-The meta-data file with clip name, child ID, age and the original recording name will be saved in the working directory.
+will be saved in the directory specified in the `outfolder`.